golioth/developer-training/website/docs/zephyr-training/04_blinkRTOS/blink_with_timer.md

 this exercise you will use Zephyr's Timers API to blink the LED for you.

 * **Desired outcome(s)**
-    1. Understand how to Blink using a timer in the RTOS
+    1. Understand how to blink using a timer in the RTOS
 * **Time Estimate:** 5 minutes

 ## Exercise: Blink Using a Timer